kiranz/just-api/docs/docs/features.md

 Just-API allows users to specify custom Javascript functions for (hooks and custom validator).

-These custom Javascript function can be inline or defined in a module.
-They can synchronous or asynchronous defined with (async keyword).
+These custom Javascript functions can be inline or defined in a module.
+They can be synchronous or asynchronous (defined with async keyword).

-### cutom inline and module functions
+### Cutom inline and module functions

 #### custom inline function